liquicode/jsongin/docs/external/tests.md

         ✔ should parse empty array: []
         ✔ should parse empty object: {}
         ✔ should parse a complex object
+        ✔ should parse multi-line text
+        ✔ should parse javascript object syntax
       Functionality Beyond Javascript's JSON.parse()
         ✔ It should parse an object written with JS (not JSON) syntax ✔ It should parse an object followed by unrelated text